Barry Soper: Jacinda Ardern will need her flak jacket over Budget debacle during question time

 Question time to ministers in Parliament, Tuesdays till Thursdays, can either inform or frustrate.
 Most of the time they end up doing the latter.

-On most days, the questioner implores the Speaker to get the minister to answer the question and is usually met with the response the question was "addressed," a euphemism for avoiding the issue.
+On most days, the questioner implores the Speaker to get the minister to answer the question and is usually met with the response the question was "addressed", a euphemism for avoiding the issue.

-Of course that leads to a great deal of frustration for Opposition MPs, like recently when Nick Smith exploded after he didn't get the answer he wanted and accused the Speaker of being like his Government, soft on drugs.
-For his outburst he was "named," meaning as a first strike he was expelled from Parliament for 24 hours and had his pay docked.
+Of course that leads to a great deal of frustration for Opposition MPs, like recently when Nick Smith exploded after he didn't get the answer he wanted and accused the Speaker of being, like his Government, soft on drugs.
+For his outburst he was "named", meaning as a first strike he was expelled from Parliament for 24 hours and had his pay docked.

 Today, the Nats will be training their attack on three ministers - the Prime Minister, her Finance Minister and the minister in charge of our spies.
 They'll be trying to get to the bottom of who told what and when over the Budget "hack"-come-"leak"-come-trickle debacle.